 Helen has worked in corporate communications and PR for a decade.
 Outside of work she loves cooking and hanging out with her husband and dog

 Parent Governor since January 2016 and sit on the Joint Resources and Curriculum and Achievement Committee.

 Have one child at Drayton Park.

-Became a governor to use my knowledge and skills in the STEM areas and play my part in the community.
-I am also proficient in three Indian languages - Hindi, Marathi and Gujarati to help the community overcome any language barriers.
+I am a Mechanical Engineer by qualification and an IT Manager by profession.
+Became a governor to use my knowledge and skills in the STEM areas and play my part in the local community.
+I am also proficient in three Indian languages - Hindi, Marathi and Gujarati which I can use to help the community overcome any language barriers.

-Damien Parrott - Head Teacher
+Damien Parrott - Executive Head Teacher

 Contacting the governors